sitegeist/Sitegeist.CriticalMass/README.md

 # Sitegeist.CriticalMass
 ### Help managing huge amounts of nodes by automatic creation of node-hierarchies

-In Neos it is sometimes hard to handle high amounts of document below a single parent node.
+In Neos it is sometimes hard to handle high amounts of documents below a single parent node.
 In such cases it is hard for editors to find a specific document again.
 On top of that the performance and usability of the current navigate-component will suffer if too many nodes are on a single level.

-To overcome this we suggest to use a hierarchical structure of collection-nodes* to create a node structure that is appropriate to the current project and that helps the editors to find dopcuments again.
+To overcome this we suggest to use a hierarchical structure of collection-nodes to create a node structure that is appropriate for the current project and that helps editors to find documents.
-This solution has the additional benefit that this structure is represented in the document-url aswell and makes url-collisions less likely.
+This solution has the additional benefit of representing that structure in the document-url aswell, that makes url-collisions much less likely.

 *Since the creation of such a node hierarchy is a repetitive task we provide this package to help automating that.*

 This package allows the configuration of node hierarchies via Eel configuration.

 A common use case would be to automatically create NewsCollection Nodes for Year and Month and move any News Node into a matchig collection node.